cloud-gov/cg-site/_pages/pages/documentation/external-tools-and-resources.md

 #### Live site scanning

-These tools run after a preview or production update is deployed to the site and they check the live site to identify vulnerabilities.
+These tools run after a preview or production update is deployed to the sit.
+They check the live site to identify vulnerabilities.

 - [OWASP Zap](https://www.zaproxy.org/)
 - [Invicti](https://www.invicti.com/)